-Grants and contracts are awarded to the University, not to individual investigators, departments, colleges, urban campuses, or other administrative units.
+Grants and contracts are awarded to the University, not to individual investigators, departments, colleges, regional campuses, or other administrative units.
 Acceptance of a grant or contract by the Office of Grant and Research Development (OGRD) on behalf of Washington State University signifies the University's willingness to assume responsibility for the administration of the funds in accordance with the terms specified by the awarding agency.

-The principal investigator, his or her chairperson, director, dean, urban campus chancellor, and other unit administrators share fiscal responsibility for the grant or contract.
+The principal investigator, his or her chairperson, director, dean, regional campus chancellor, and other unit administrators share fiscal responsibility for the grant or contract.
 These individuals help ensure that the terms of the award are observed and the expenditures incurred during a given period are not in excess of the funds awarded.

 See Executive Policy Manual, EP1: Policy on Budget Responsibility.

 The complementary roles of the responsible individuals are as follows:

 - Developing an overall plan for the commitment of grant and contract funds.

 The PI works with the authorized person(s) in the department, college, or regional campus, and consults other University officers as appropriate to develop the plan.

 - Approving all expenditure requests to be charged against the grant or contract account.